-Do you remember the concentration that ensued as a child, when colouring pictures that you liked?
-Adult colouring books are becoming a new fashion –.
+Do you remember the concentration that ensued as a child, when coloring pictures that you liked?
+Adult coloring books are becoming a new fashion –.
 In fact, I bought several for family members as Christmas presents last year.
-But I didn’t realise the meditative properties of just colouring….
+But I didn’t realize the meditative properties of just coloring….
 Now I’m going to buy one for myself!

 [Note: blog title taken from the book of the same name by Souris Hong –.
 Amazon link]